The free Getty Museum is an architectural masterpiece, just off the 405 highway in Brentwood L.A.

 The Getty Museum's buildings are constructed from Italian travertine sourced from the Bagni di Tivoli quarry 15 miles east of Rome, and all the walls have 30-inch squares.

 4. Walk down to the beautiful Central Garden at the Getty Museum.

 Getty Museum: Central Garden with Maze

 A set of stairs leads down from the Central Courtyard to the Central Garden (pictured), designed by Californian artist Robert Irwin.
 A stream meanders down the hill, then cascades over a stone wall into a pool with an azalea maze.
 Follow the winding path all the way down to the pool and take in the fragrant azaleas.

 Getty Museum: Central Garden Pathway

-Look at these beautiful bougainvillea tower trees.
-Sit in the shade and relax at the Getty Museum.
+Look at these beautiful bougainvillea tower trees at the Getty Museum.

 Getty Museum: Garden Terrace Cafe

-The Garden Terrace Cafe overlooks the Central Garden and bougainvillea towers.
-Those are the Research Institute buildings in the distance.
+The Garden Terrace Cafe overlooks the Central Garden and bougainvillea towers, with the Research Institute buildings in the distance.